Rights of an accused student who elects to have a disciplinary hearing:

 Students have the right to a fair hearing and equitable procedures to determine the validity of charges of violation of campus regulations.
 When a student is charged with a violation of the Student Code of Conduct they have the right to:

-- A hearing as provided in the Community Standards of Conduct.
+- A hearing as provided in the Student Code of Conduct.

 - The presence of an attorney only if legal action surrounding the same incident is pending.
 In such an event an attorney may not represent/or interact with the Hearing Committee/Officer(s) or any other individual in the hearing process with the exception of their client.